rickellis/Arch-Linux-Install-Guide/README.md

 Now update the initramfs image with our hooks change:

+__NOTE:__ Before running this command, if your computer is running PCI storage, do the steps in the next section first since it involves a change in the same file we're currently in.

     #   mkinitcpio -p linux

 If you're curious what modules are available as intcpio hooks: